 The optimization approach used here requires a representative sample of relevant seismic recordings.
-In the design of an EEW network it is critical that all potential earthquake sources are considered.
-Due to the sparsity of large earthquake recordings in the region, stochastic simulations of scenario earthquakes were performed using the finite-source ground motion simulation code EXSIM (Boore, 2009).
+In the design of an EEW network, it is critical that all potential earthquake sources are considered.
+Due to the sparsity of large earthquake recordings in the region, stochastic simulations of scenario earthquakes were performed using the finite-source ground motion simulation code EXSIM (Boore 2009).
 Overall, 100 scenario earthquakes were considered.
-64 locations were randomly chosen along active segments of the Issyk-Kul and Chon-Kemin fault systems (provided by the Kyrgyz Institute of Seismology, digitized by the Arizona State University1), with moment magnitudes between 5.5 and 8.0.
-Furthermore, approximate locations of 11 large historical earthquakes, including the 1911 Kemin and the 1885 Belovodosk earthquakes, were considered (e.g., Delvaux et al., 2001).
+Sixty-four locations were randomly chosen along active segments of the Issyk-Kul and Chon-Kemin fault systems (provided by the Kyrgyz Institute of Seismology, digitized by the Arizona State University), with moment magnitudes between 5.5 and 8.0.
+Furthermore, approximate locations of 11 large historical earthquakes, including the 1911 Kemin and the 1885 Belovodosk earthquakes, were considered (e.g., Delvaux et al. 2001).
 These had moment magnitudes between 5.1 and 8.3.
 Finally, 25 earthquakes randomly distributed in the study area, with magnitudes not exceeding 5.5, were considered (Fig. 1).
-For all scenarios reverse faults were assumed, with depths not exceeding 5 km.
+For all scenarios, reverse faults were assumed with depths not exceeding 5 km.

-The possible station locations were considered on a grid with 0.1° spacing, from 42.1° to 43.3° North, and from 76.0° to 78.7° West.
-With some locations not included due to coinciding with Lake Issyk-Kul, 293 possible locations were considered.
-For each location, stochastic seismograms were computed for all scenario earthquakes, resulting in a database consisting of 29,300 traces representing ground acceleration.
-One of the possible station locations coincided with the city of Almaty - the seismograms computed for this site are particularly important regarding the timing and level of a warning that is to be issued, and these ground motions can also be used to provide macroseismic intensity estimates (e.g. Sokolov and Chernov, 1998).
-The velocity models and most other EXSIM parameters used were similar to those used by Picozzi et al. (2012).
-Site amplification effects were estimated from the topographic slope, which can be considered a proxy for shear wave velocity of the uppermost 30m, V530 (Wald and Allen, 2007).
-Following Böse (2006), the P- and S-wave contributions were computed separately using appropriate velocities, source terms and attenuation parameters, and then added with the respective time delays.
+The possible station locations were considered on a grid with 0.1° spacing, from 42.1° to 43.3° north and from 76.0° to 78.7° west.
+With some locations not considered due to coinciding with Lake Issyk-Kul, 293 possible locations were considered.
+For each location, stochastic seismograms were computed for all scenario earthquakes resulting in a database consisting of 29,300 traces representing ground acceleration.
+One of the possible station locations coincided with the city of Almaty-the seismograms computed for this site are particularly important regarding the timing and level of a warning that is to be issued and for using these ground motions to provide macroseismic intensity estimates (e.g., Sokolov and Chernov 1998).
+The marked with circles of size corresponding to the magnitude.
+Epicenter of the 1911 Kemin earthquake (M=8.2) was indicated velocity models and most other EXSIM parameters used were similar to those used by Picozzi et al. (2013).
+Site amplification effects were estimated from the topographic slope, which can be considered a proxy for shear wave velocity of the uppermost 30 m, $V{530}$ (Wald and Allen 2007).
+Following Böse (2006), the P- and S-wave contributions were computed separately using appropriate velocities, source terms, and attenuation parameters, and then added with the respective time delays.

-1 http://activetectonics.asu.edu/N_tien_shan/N_tien_shan_data.html
+&lt;sup>1 http://activetectonics.asu.edu/N\tien\shan/N\tien\shan\data. html